directive0/HeadsUp/README.md

 1234556789101112,trigger

-Name the text file what you want the button to be labelled that activates it; "Turn on lights.txt" for example.
+Name the text file what you want the button to be labelled that activates it; "Turn on lights.txt" for example and make a folder in the HeadsUp directory called "triggers".
+Put the text file in the folder named "triggers"

 Do not add any extra information to the text file or any extra lines or else it will not work.